yatisht/usher/README.md

 cat fasta1 fasta2 fasta3 > combined.fa
 ```

 will produce a fasta file named "combined.fa" containing seqences from fasta1, fasta2, and fasta3.
+When combining files please ensure that there are no duplicate sequences.

 Then, MAFFT can be employed with the following command,